intel/acrn-riscv/README.md

 ## Current State

 The current development is based on QEMU RV64 virtual platform.
 The ACRN hypervisor has bootup successfully to ACRN console with the support of SMP, MMU, CLINT & PLIC.
 The basic virtualization support includes VM lifecycle management, vCPU context switch, memory virtualization via stage-2 page-table translation, IO virtualization via MMIO emulation, as well as IRQ virtualization with CLINT & PLIC emulation.

-Besides, m-ACRN has been verified on both RV64-QEMU virtual platform and TH1520 based hardware platform.
-Such configurations can run well as Duo-Linux-VMs, Linux SOS + Android UOS, and etc.
+Besides, m-ACRN has been verified on both RV64-QEMU virtual platform and Sophgo SG-2042 machine.
+Such configurations can run well as Duo-Linux-VMs, Linux SOS + Android UOS, Linux VM + OP-TEE VM and etc.

-h-ACRN is just tested on RV64-QEMU with a built-in KTEST kernel for unit test purpose.
-Linux VM support is in the TODO list.
+h-ACRN is also tested on RV64-QEMU with Linux VM + OP-TEE VM.

 Contact haicheng.li@intel.com for any further questions.